Vincent Flemmi: Relationship with FBI

-In May 1964, FBI Special Agent John Connolly filed a report on a conversation another one of his informants had with Vincent: "Flemmi told him all he wanted to do now is kill people, and that it is better than hitting (robbing) banks."
+Because Flemmi was so feared by his associates, Frank Salemme asked Raymond Patriarca to contact Flemmi and prohibit him from committing any more killings.
+Patriarca agreed with Salemme and, in a conversation intercepted by the FBI, stated: "If the killings don't stop, I'll declare martial law".
 Vincent's homicidal tendencies became so out of hand that Gennaro Angiulo held a sit down with Vincent inside an FBI-bugged room on Tremont Street.
-From now on, Angiulo told him—Raymond Patriarca would have to approve each of his hits, personally, just as he had done with Joseph Barboza.
+From now on, Angiulo told him— Patriarca would have to approve each of his hits, personally, just as he had done with Joseph Barboza.
+Patriarca remained fond of Flemmi, however, as he viewed him as a competent and useful hitman.

 In March 1965, H. Paul Rico wanted to make Vincent a Top Echelon Informant for the FBI.
-On March 10, 1965 H. Paul Rico filed a report quoting an informant as saying that Vincent was going to murder Edward "Teddy" Deegan and that a "dry run has already been made and that a close associate of Deegan's has agreed to set him up."
-Two days later, despite their knowledge of the impending murder of Deegan, the Boston FBI office approved Vincent as an informant and assigned him to the agent who had recruited him, H. Paul Rico.
+On March 10, 1965, Rico filed a report quoting an informant as saying that Vincent was going to murder Edward "Teddy" Deegan and that a "dry run has already been made and that a close associate of Deegan's has agreed to set him up."
+Two days later, despite their knowledge of the impending murder of Deegan, the Boston FBI office approved Vincent as an informant and assigned him to Rico, the agent who had recruited him.
+The FBI recruited Flemmi as an informant despite him having murdered at least half a dozen people and reportedly holding the ambition of becoming the preeminent hitman in New England.

-Edward Deegan Murder
+Edward Deegan murder

 The evening of March 12, 1965, Edward Deegan was shot to death by Vincent Flemmi and Joseph Barboza, among others in an alleyway in Chelsea, Massachusetts.
 Within hours, J. Edgar Hoover had a memo from the Boston field office on his desk accurately identifying all the shooters, the actual shooters, as opposed to the four innocent men who would be convicted of the crime on the false testimony of Joseph Barboza in 1968.

-Deegan Murder Coverup and Conspiracy
+Deegan murder coverup and conspiracy

 Radio talk host Howie Carr would later surmise, "For the FBI, it was more important to keep Vincent, and later Barboza, on the street as informants than it was to prevent the framing of innocent men.
 In fact, the railroading of the four men served two purposes for the FBI, it would enable Vincent and Joseph Barboza to escape conviction for a murder they had committed, and it would also remove several Patriarca crime family members or associates from the criminal world that the FBI had not been able to eliminate in a legal manner".
 One of Deegan's friends told him about a bank burglary in Chelsea, and he'd meet up with several guys from Ebb Tide, a Mafia-run gin mill on Revere Beach.
 Vincent's shooting party would include mob associate, Joseph Barboza.

 Teddy Deegan was a maternal nephew of Bonanno crime family capo Alphonse Indelicato and Anthony Indelicato.